noah-art3mis/judex/docs/ARCHITECTURE.md

-# Lexicon Architecture Documentation
+# judex Architecture Documentation

 ## 🏗 System Architecture Overview

-Lexicon is a sophisticated web scraping system designed to extract and validate data from the Brazilian Supreme Court (STF) portal.
+judex is a sophisticated web scraping system designed to extract and validate data from the Brazilian Supreme Court (STF) portal.
 The architecture emphasizes data integrity, type safety, and maintainability through the use of Pydantic for data validation.

 ## 📊 High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        Lexicon System                           │
+│                        judex System                           │
 ├─────────────────────────────────────────────────────────────────┤
 │  ┌─────────────┐  ┌─────────────┐  ┌─────────────┐            │
 │  │   Input     │  │  Processing │  │   Output    │            │